jastev/azure-intro/concepts/resources.md

 The entire lifecycle of a resource, and all interactions with it, is governed by its resource provider (RP) and resource type.
 A single RP can expose multiple resource types, but a given resource can only be of a single type.
-The provider and type exclusively determine the legal means and meaning for interactions with the resource.
+The provider, version, and type exclusively determine the legal means and meaning for interactions with the resource.

 RPs are implemented as [REST APIs](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-manager-rest-api).
 When a request to provision a new